Skip to content

 Mother and daughter looking and smartphone

 Safety is a common concern and consideration for people living with a diagnosis of dementia, their family, friends and health care practitioners.
-Considering safety for persons living with a rare or young onset dementia can result in maintaining quality of life and dignity.
-Common safety concerns include falls, food safety, traffic safety, prevention of wandering, and safety with medications.
-Often safety can be a difficult issue as family members, people living with dementia and health care providers may all have different perspectives on issues of safety.
-Safety is an important factor to living well in the face of a diagnosis of rare or young onset dementia, and we know that better equipping family and friends to assist a person living with dementia is a fundamental component of safety for people living at home.
+Considering safety for persons living with a rare dementia can result in maintaining quality of life and dignity.
+Common safety concerns include falls, food safety, traffic safety, prevention of wandering and safety with medications.
+Often, safety can be a difficult issue because family members, people living with dementia and health care providers may all have different perspectives on issues of safety.

 Generally, safety considerations can be thought of within four different categories.
 These include protecting physical safety, economic safety, emotional safety and relational safety.